Monterey makes third semi-final appearance in school history - Mississippi's Best Community Newspaper

 SULPHUR— Monterey reached the semi-finals of the LHSAA Class B playoffs with a 1-0 win over Pitkin last Friday.
 No. 20 seed Wolves will play No. 1 seed Choudrant in Sulphur at 2 p.m.
 Tuesday afternoon.

 The semi-final matchup is a winner take all game.
 Louisiana plays one-game series in Class B. Monterey has been to the semi-final round two other times before this.
 Monday night was filled with pizza for the Monterey baseball team as they relaxed in their hotel.
-It takes 19 pizzas to feed 19 players, Richard said.
+It takes 19 pizzas to feed 19 players, Head Coach Eric Richard said.

-Head Coach Eric Richard said their playoff run represents the community of Monterey.
+He said their playoff run represents the community of Monterey.
 He said Monterey has always supported their athletic teams, but there is a little extra pride in the community.

 “We were the No. 20 seed, the underdog.
 I think everyone can relate to our team,” Richard said.
 “They saw how this team has grown throughout the year.
 How they have improved and come together at the right time.
 They are playing their best baseball.”